Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Introduction

 \section{Introduction}

-The \emph{Wright--Fisher diffusion model with mutation and selection} is a classical model in population genetics.
-It describes the evolution forward in time of the type composition of an infinite haploid population with two types, which is subject to mutation and selection.
-Fit individuals reproduce at rate $1+\sigma$, $\sigma\geq 0$, whereas unfit individuals reproduce at rate $1$.
-In addition, individuals mutate at rate $\theta$, receiving the fit type with probability $\nu_0\in[0,1]$ and the unfit type with probability $\nu_1\in[0,1]$, with $\nu_0+\nu_1=1$.
-In this model, the proportion of fit individuals evolves forward in time according to the following SDE
+The \emph{Wright--Fisher diffusion with mutation and selection} describes the evolution of the type composition of an infinite two-type haploid population, which is subject to mutation and selection.
+Fit individuals reproduce at rate $1+\sigma$, $\sigma\geq 0$, whereas unfit ones reproduce at rate $1$.
+In addition, individuals mutate at rate $\theta$ to the fit type with probability $\nu_0\in[0,1]$, and to the unfit type with probability {$\nu_1:=1-\nu_0$}.
+The proportion of fit individuals evolves forward in time according to the SDE

 where $(B(t))_{t\geq 0}$ is a standard Brownian motion.
-The solution of \eqref{WFD} is known to be the \emph{diffusion approximation} of properly normalized continuous-time Moran models or discrete-time Wright--Fisher models.
-Its genealogical counterpart is given by the \emph{ancestral selection graph} (ASG), which traces back potential ancestors of an untyped sample of the population at present.
-It was introduced by Krone and Neuhauser in \citep{KroNe97,NeKro97}, and later extended to models evolving under general neutral reproduction mechanisms (\citep{EGT10,BLW16}), or including general forms of frequency dependent selection (see \citep{Ne99,BCH18,GS18,CHS19}).
+The solution of \eqref{WFD} arises as the \emph{diffusion approximation} of (properly normalized) continuous-time Moran models and discrete-time Wright--Fisher models.
+In the neutral case, it also appears as the limit of a large class of Cannings models (see \cite{M01}).
+The genealogical counterpart to $X$ is the \emph{ancestral selection graph} (ASG), which is a branching-coalescing process coding the potential ancestors of an untyped sample of the population at present.
+It was introduced by Krone and Neuhauser in \citep{KroNe97,NeKro97} and later extended to models evolving under general neutral reproduction mechanisms (\citep{EGT10,BLW16}), and {to general} forms of frequency dependent selection (see \citep{Ne99,BCH18,GS18,CHS19}).

-In the absence of mutations, it is well-known that $1-X$ is in moment duality with the process $(R(t))_{t\geq 0}$ that keeps track of the evolution of the number of lineages present in the ASG, i.e.